Our Services

 Helpful Resources

-An A1C of 8.0% indicates an average blood sugar of around 183 mg/dL and raises your risk of both microvascular issues like diabetic retinopathy, nephropathy, and neuropathy, and macrovascular problems such as heart disease and stroke.
-Small, consistent adjustments in diet, physical activity, medication regimens, stress and sleep management, and more frequent monitoring can help bring your A1C back toward your personalized goal.
+An A1C of 8.0% reflects an average blood sugar near 183 mg/dL and increases your risk of microvascular complications (diabetic retinopathy, nephropathy, and neuropathy) as well as macrovascular conditions like heart disease and stroke.
+The good news: small, consistent changes to diet, physical activity, medications, stress management, sleep, and glucose monitoring can steadily move your A1C toward your personalized target.

 An A1C of 8.0% means your average blood sugar over the past two to three months is higher than recommended.
 While it's not a reason to panic, it does raise your risk for several health issues.
 Understanding A1C 8.0 complications and taking practical steps can lower your A1C toward the typical goal of under 7.0% (or individualized targets set by your care team).